nishitm/g-search-cli/README.md

 Check comments on `config.py` for details about setting up your own `config.env` file to customize the behavior of this tool.

+## Terms of Service

+**By using this tool, you are agreeing to [Google's Terms of Service](https://policies.google.com/terms)**.
+Note that automated querying and scraping of search results is [against Google's Terms of Services](https://support.google.com/webmasters/answer/66357?hl=en), so only use this tool as you would use a regular web browser.

+**DISCLAIMER: This is not a Google product or endorsed by Google.**

 ## Development TODOs

 - [ ] deal with "did you mean" queries (spell correction)